 Some children may tip their head back to help them see under the affected eyelid.

-develops over a period of hours or days is more likely to indicate a serious medical condition that is affecting your muscles, nerves, brain or eye socket.
+Ptosis that develops over a period of hours or days is more likely to indicate a serious medical condition that is affecting your muscles, nerves, brain or eye socket.
 You should see your GP as soon as possible.

 If one eyelid suddenly closes, or you have droopy eyes, along with double vision, crossed eyes or pain, you should ask to be referred to an ophthalmologist.
 Children who develop droopy eyes should also visit an ophthalmologist.